Hiking to Takeda Castle, Japan’s Castle in the Sky

 Location: Japan, 〒669-5252 Hyogo, Asago, 和田山町竹田古城山169番地 // MAP

-Hours: Castle Grounds: 8am-6pm daily (end of March to mid-September), 4am-5pm (mid-September to early December), closed mid-December until the end of March
+Hours: Castle Grounds: 8am-6pm daily (end of March to mid-September), 4am-5pm (mid-September to early December), closed from mid-December until the end of March

 Cost: 500 yen/adult, free for children